havardhvestbo/GreenHouseApp/README.md

 Our application will mainly work in greenhouses, where the need to constantly monitor the temperature and humidity is important.
-This is a task that traditionally would cost a lot of manpower.
+This is a task that traditionally is incredibly tedious.
 But with the advancements in wireless technology, we can develop sensors that record and transmit this information automatically.
-Our main target is greenhouses, but our solution could also be implemented into other domains and fields if needed.
-The sensor nodes can operate just as good in a house, office building and engine room.
+It's important that greenhouses keep their temperature and humidity stable, as the range of ideal temperature and humidity is 20-24 degrees and 80-95% respectively. (ref) Our main target is greenhouses, but our solution could also be implemented into other domains and fields if needed.
+The sensor nodes can operate just as good in a house, office building or an engine room.
 This makes our application versatile, and viable choice for a broad customer base.

 ## Theory and technology